 Overview of Select Evidence-Based and Evidence-Informed Home Visiting Programs, provides side-by-side comparison of six major home visiting programs in NYS.
 September 2016

-Testimony submitted to the Joint Fiscal Committees on the SFY 2016-17 Executive Budget Human Services Budget Hearing.
-February 9, 2016.
-Submitted by Kate Breslin, President and CEO, Schuyler Center for Analysis and Advocacy.
+Testimony submitted to the Joint Fiscal Committees on the SFY 2016-17 Executive Budget Human Services Budget Hearing, submitted by Kate Breslin, President and CEO, Schuyler Center for Analysis and Advocacy.
+February 9, 2016

 Other Helpful Resources:

-From the Statewide Home Visiting Workgroup: Moving Toward a Statewide Home Visiting System elements chart, September 2014
+Moving Toward a Statewide Home Visiting System elements chart from the Statewide Home Visiting Workgroup, September 2014

-Maternal and Infant Community Health Collaboratives (MICHC), a webinar presented by the Schuyler Center with representatives from the New York State Department of Health to explain the MICHC program.
+A webinar on Maternal and Infant Community Health Collaboratives (MICHC), presented by the Schuyler Center with representatives from the New York State Department of Health to explain the MICHC program.
 For additional information, also see the MICHC PowerPoint Presentation from the webinar and a list of MICHC programs by county.
 August 19, 2014

 Medicaid Financing of Early Childhood Home Visiting Programs: Options, Opportunities, and Challenges, a National Academy for State Health Policy report, June 2012